 How to Choose a Hyperelastic Material Model for your FEA

 Linearly elastic materials are described through two material constants (like Young’s modulus and Poisson ratio).
-In contrast, hyperelastic materials are described through a strain energy density function.
-The strain-energy density can be used to derive a nonlinear constitutive model (i.e. stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors etc.).
-There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin, Ogden, Yeoh, Arruda-Boyce (or 8-chain) models, which are available on the SimScale platform.
-A detailed mathematical description of these hyperelastic strain energy density functions can be found in the SimScale documentation.
+In contrast, hyperelastic materials are described through a strain-energy density function.
+The strain-energy density can be used to derive a nonlinear constitutive model (i.e., stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors, etc.).
+There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin, Ogden, Yeoh, Arruda-Boyce (or 8-chain) models, which are all available on the SimScale platform.
+A detailed mathematical description of these hyperelastic, strain-energy density functions can be found in the SimScale documentation.

 Fig 01: Hyperelastic materials models offered by SimScale

-The Signorini material model can be said to be a more generalized version of the Mooney-Rivlin model.
-A detailed description of validation of the available models for Uniaxial, Equibiaxial, and Pure shear can be found on the SimScale website.
+The Signorini Material model can be described as a more generalized version of the Mooney-Rivlin model.
+A detailed description of validation of the available models for Uniaxial, Equibiaxial, and Pure Shear can be found on the SimScale website.

 Effect of Temperature

-In general, elastomers demonstrate a strong dependence on the strain rate, temperature and loading history.
-Their mechanical behavior can thus be separated into three regimes: glassy (& brittle), viscoelastic and rubbery.
-As shown in Fig. 02, below a particular temperature, known as glass transition temperature, the behavior is glassy (and brittle) in nature; while above it, the behavior changes to viscoelastic and further on to rubbery.
+In general, elastomers demonstrate a strong dependence on the strain rate, temperature, and loading history.
+Their mechanical behavior can be separated into three regimes: glassy (and brittle), viscoelastic, and rubbery.
+As shown in Fig. 02 below, at a particular temperature, known as the glass transition temperature, the behavior is glassy (and brittle) in nature.
+At temperatures above it, the behavior changes to viscoelastic and can further shift to rubbery.

 Fig 02: Variation of material stiffness with regard to temperature

-Hyperelastic material models are ideally suited to describe the rubbery phase of elastomeric behavior.
-In this phase, the material can be assumed to be independent of loading history and temperature and displays the pure elastic response.
+Hyperelastic material models are ideally suited to describing the rubbery phase of elastomeric behavior.
+In this phase, the material can be assumed to be independent of loading history and temperature, and it displays the pure elastic response.

-Tip 01: “What is the glass transition temperature of the elastomer being modeled?“.
-If the working temperature is much higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used.
+Tip 01: “What is the glass transition temperature of the elastomer being modeled?“ If the working temperature is significantly higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used.

-It is important in large deformation mechanics to be certain of what stress measures are being used.
+In large deformation mechanics, it is important to be certain of what stress measures are being used.
 Unlike in linear elasticity, while using hyperelastic models, the undeformed (or reference) and deformed (or current) configurations need to be distinguished and addressed.
-For example: during a uniaxial tensile test, the area of the specimen is measured prior to the test (i.e. in the undeformed configuration) and the force is measured as the test progresses (i.e. in the deformed configuration).
-Thus, the “stress” plotted in the stress-strain curve obtained experimentally is the First Piola-Kirchhoff (or Nominal) stress.
+For example, during a uniaxial tensile test, the area of the specimen is measured prior to the test (i.e., in the undeformed configuration) and the force is measured as the test progresses (i.e., in the deformed configuration).
+Thus, the “stress” plotted in the stress-strain curve obtained experimentally is the first Piola-Kirchhoff (or Nominal) stress.

-As can be seen from the strain-energy density function, each hyperelastic material model requires one or more material parameters that need to be identified from experiments.
-Some of the commonly used experiments are: uniaxial tensile test, equi-biaxial tensile test, and shear (or planar) test.
+As illustrated in the strain-energy density function, each hyperelastic material model requires one or more material parameters to be identified from experiments.
+Some of the commonly used experiments are uniaxial tensile test, equibiaxial tensile test, and shear (or planar) test.
 Fig. 03 shows the fitting using all three of these experiments.
-A rule of thumb would be one experiment for each parameter being used by the model.
-Fitting parameters for a Mooney-Rivlin model with only one experiment, like the uniaxial tensile test, could lead to non-uniqueness of parameters (i.e. fitting procedure can lead to different parameters based on different starting approximations).
+A good rule of thumb is one experiment for each parameter being used by the model.
+Fitting parameters for a Mooney-Rivlin model with only one experiment, like the uniaxial tensile test, could lead to non-uniqueness of parameters (i.e., the fitting procedure can lead to different parameters based on different starting approximations).

 Tip 02: “What experimental data is available for parameter fitting?”
-For a unique set of parameters: just one experiment would be sufficient to obtain parameters for Neo-Hookean; at least two experiments for Mooney-Rivlin; three for Signorini / Arruda-Boyce; three or more for Ogden models.
+For a unique set of parameters, just one experiment would be sufficient to obtain parameters for Neo-Hookean; at least two experiments for Mooney-Rivlin; three for Signorini/Arruda-Boyce; and three or more for Ogden models.

 Magnitude of Deformation

-Fig 04: Comparison of performance of hyperelastic material models with Treloar experimental data (uniaxial, equi-biaxial and shear tests)
+Fig 04: Comparison of the performance of hyperelastic material models with Treloar experimental data (uniaxial, equibiaxial, and shear tests)

-As shown in Fig. 04, Treloar experimental data is compared with different hyperelastic models.
-As evident from the figure, a useful rule of thumb is that the Ogden model (of order 3) is the most suitable for use for the entire range (0% up to failure).
+As illustrated in Fig. 04, Treloar experimental data is compared with different hyperelastic models.
+A useful rule of thumb is that the Ogden model (of order 3) is the most suitable for the entire range (0% up to failure).
 While Neo-Hookean model performs well up to 100%, Mooney-Rivlin is best up to 150-200%.
-Yeoh & Arruda-Boyce models are best suitable when fitted for the range of usage.
+In contrast, the Yeoh and Arruda-Boyce models are most suitable when fitted for the range of usage.

 Tip 03: “What is the magnitude of deformation (in comparison to its size) that is experienced by the component?”
 Up to 100% (Neo-Hookean); 150-200% (Mooney-Rivlin); 0-Failure (Full Ogden); particular range of a-b (Yeoh or Arruda-Boyce).